wanatpj/h_blind/README.md

 For simplicity the below histogram containes information about horizontal values of *Y<sub>ij</sub>*<br/>
 ![Horizontal Y_{ij} histogram](/images/histograms/hori.png)<br/>
 We see the peaks around -0.75, 0, 0.75.
-The peaks are further.
+The peaks are further than in Random Picute Model.
 Setting &tau; to 0.3 (used in *delta* definition) we are getting result **99,6%** correctly predicted pixels of an embedded watermark while running on the corpus of 636 photos.
 I believe that the location of the peaks could be understood by considering the histogram of *|C<sup>k</sup><sub>i</sub> - C<sup>k</sup><sub>j</sub>|*.
 It looks like the exponetial while for Random Picture Model, it is of triangural form.<br/>